vulnersCom/vulners-proxy/README.md

 ## Source code
 You can clone source code and run server using Python.
-* Install python3 and python3-pip
+* Install python 3.7 or later and python3-pip
 * Clone source code from repository
 * Install requirements.txt with ```pip install -U -r requirements.txt```
 * You can run server manually with command